damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/index.html.md

 #### **Objectives**:
 - Illustrate successful and measurable improvements in the customer’s business
 - Show other users how customers are using GitLab
-- Align content so that GitLab solutions reflect the challenges our customers, prospects and the market requirements
+- Align content so that GitLab solutions reflect the challenges our customers, prospects, and the market requirements
 - Develop and grow organisational relationships: speak at events on our behalf, promote their business
 - Support our value proposition - Faster from idea to production